What Is a Personal Loan?

 ⚠️ Secured loans and your home

-Never take out a secured loan against your home for discretionary spending (holidays, cars, consumer goods).
-Secured loans are appropriate for significant home improvements that add value to the property.
-The risk of losing your home for a discretionary purchase is not worth the lower interest rate.
+Don't take out a secured loan against your home for discretionary spending - holidays, cars, consumer goods.
+The risk of losing your home for a discretionary purchase is not worth the lower rate.
+Secured loans are only appropriate for significant home improvements that genuinely add value to the property.

 How Lenders Assess Your Application

-Every lender has its own criteria, but common factors include:
+Every lender has its own criteria, but the main factors are:

 How to Get the Best Personal Loan Rate